Skip to content

 Method Signature Description

-is_connected() fn is_connected(&self) -> bool Returns true if the transport is believed to be connected.
+is_connected() fn is_connected(&self) -> bool Returns true while the client owns a nonterminal transport attempt, including its connecting phase.

 is_authenticated() fn is_authenticated(&self) -> bool Returns true if the server has confirmed authentication.